 The model described below was developed to help illustrate what components are inherent in a healthy sexual relationship.
 Whether you are already in a sexual relationship, don’t plan on being in one until you are married or anywhere in between, understanding and working toward having these components as a part of who you are and incorporating them into any relationship can only lead toward healthier relationships, whether sexual intimacy is a part of them or not.

 CONSENT means you can freely and comfortably choose whether or not to engage in sexual activity of any kind.
 You are able to stop the activity at any time during the sexual contact.
 It also means that you respect when someone else does not want to engage in a particular activity, for any reason.
-The legal definition of consent: Words or overt actions by a person indicating a freely given present agreement to perform a particular sexual act with actor.
+Consent means words or overt actions by a person indicating a freely given, present agreement to perform a particular sexual act with the person initiating sexual contact.
+Consent must be informed and freely and actively given.
 Let’s break that down.

 While some state laws vary, they’re all in agreement that any person who is mentally incapacitated or physically helpless cannot consent to a sexual act.
 That means any drunken person, any drugged person, and any sleeping person cannot legally consent to sex.
 It is sometimes hard to tell when someone is drunk.
 If you know the person’s been drinking and you don’t know what that means for the person, don’t go ahead with sexual intimacy.
 You’ll both be safer that way and it rarely results in good sex anyway.